Prescription Opiate Detox

 Although the prescribing rate of opiates has declined since 2012, millions of Americans are still prescribed opioids like hydrocodone, oxycodone, fentanyl, morphine and codeine to treat pain.
 These are meant to be short-term solutions to ease suffering.
 The longer a patient uses the prescription opiate, the more tolerant they become to its effectiveness and the greater the chance of addiction and abuse become.
 Continued use slows down the body’s natural production of opioid neuropeptides.
 When this happens, patients may find themselves eager for relief and taking a higher dosage to achieve that euphoric feeling.

-If you think you or a loved one may be abusing, please seek help immediately and begin the process of prescription opiate detox.
+If you think you or a loved one may be abusing opiates, please seek help immediately and begin the process of prescription opiate detox.
 Signs of possible abuse include: sleep deprivation, pinpoint pupils, slurred speech, mood swings, confusion, clumsiness, and an increased dose needed to feel relief.
 Physical illness after discontinued use of the prescription opiate may also be an indication of dependency.
 In some instances, the person may not even realize that they have a problem.

 Opiate Withdrawal Symptoms

 Opioid withdrawal is extremely uncomfortable but is not usually life-threatening.
 Withdrawal symptoms can begin as soon as a few hours after a person has stopped using the drug and can last anywhere between one week to a month.
 The severity of withdrawal varies depending on the type of opiate and dosage.
 Early symptoms may include:

 - Sweating anxiety